lifelong-learning-systems/l2metrics/README.md

 ## Getting Started

-L2Metrics is written in Python 3.
-It is recommended to use at least version Python 3.6.
+L2Metrics is written in Python 3 and it is highly recommended to use at least version Python 3.6.
+The Metrics Framework has been tested on Windows 10 and Ubuntu 18.04/20.04.
+It should work on other platforms but has not been verified.

 ### Prerequisites